a-paxton/oss-community-health/scripts/sentiment_analysis/oss_community-language_dynamics.md

 ```

 After we've summarized the comment threads, we next join those metrics with the
-tickets dataframe in preparation for our models.
+posts dataframe in preparation for our models.

 ```r